Mega0hm/ipcalcs/README.md

 *Copyright © 2023 CT Geigner, All rights reserved* *Free to use under GNU GPL v2, see https://github/Mega0hm/ipcalcs/LICENSE.md*

-Written for use with Netscanx, but possibly plenty useful for other stuff.
+Written for use with Netscanx.
 *--ctg 26NOV2023*